Ben93kie/SeaDronesSee/README.md

 #### Citation

-If you find the data set, the benchmark our this repo useful, please consider citing
+If you find the data set, the benchmark or this repo useful, please consider citing

 ```
 @inproceedings{varga2022seadronessee,